Load the package, and set a global

 plot(fakedat.new2[, 2] ~ fakedat.new2[, 1], type = "l")

-Once an rspec object has been created, either by importing raw spectral data or converting a dataset with the as.rspec() function, you can subset the spectra based on their names using a modified version of R’s built-in subset function.
+Once an rspec object has been created, either by importing raw spectral data, converting a dataset with the as.rspec() function, or simulation, you can subset the spectra based on their names using a modified version of R’s built-in subset function.
 For example, the following code illustrates how to create an rspec object containing only tanagers:

 specs.tanager1 <- subset(specs, "tanager")